apache/doris/docs/en/ecosystem/doris-manager/space-list.md

 #### Specify the installation path

-Doris and Doris Manger Agent will be installed in this directory.
+1. Doris and Doris Manger Agent will be installed in this directory.
 Make sure this directory is dedicated to Doirs and related components.
+2. Specify the Agent startup port, the default is 8001, if there is a conflict, you can customize it.

 ### 4 Verify the host